BaileyAndrew/antGLasso-Implementation/README.md

 effectively irrelevant for this.

 _This has been aggressively optimized and it's hard to see where I could improve it.
-There is opportunity to make this run on batches as well, just like for data generation, but because some in the batch may converge sooner than others it could actually be a non-negligible headache._
+There is opportunity to make this run on batches as well, just like for data generation, but 'batch lasso' isn't very sensible I think so it could be a non-negligible headache - I don't think this is batch-friendly code._

 Currently, half the runtime takes place inside `scikit-learn`'s Lasso implementation, and I'm unlikely to be able to do anything about that.
 I did try `cvxpy`'s implementation, which was notably slower.
 The other half takes place in a single call to